Deadfall LIVE! w/ Chelsea Peretti (HDTGM Matinee)

 this is an interesting look back at where his career started and where it went to and all that sort of stuff.

-And I said to June, one of the things that really is really shocking to me, and I couldn't figure out why this movie is so weird, and it's because there's no production design, and I don't mean that visually, I mean it's sound design.
+And I said to June, one of the things that really is really shocking to me, and I couldn't figure out why is this movie so weird, and it's because there's no production production design, and I don't mean that visually, I mean it's sound design.

 The sex scene was basically like

-slow people people having sex who didn't turn any music on.
+slow people having sex who didn't turn any music on.

 It was like real